- Mountain climbing

 A hired 4-wheel drive truck will take us 10-15 km up the side of the mountain on a dirt road, but beyond this point, the road deteriorates too severely for vehicles.
 Most people start hiking from here.
 You must carry water filtration devices if you wish to drink from the mountain streams.

 General Information for Ararat Climb

 Mount Ararat is 5137m (16854 ft).
 You will need a permit to climb the mountain which will be obtained for you by your guides.
-However, this will take a couple of months to process.
-In the past this was considered necessary because of the political sensitivity of the region.
-Such sensitivities no longer exist but the authorities decided to retain the permit system to ensure the safety of trekkers on the mountain.
+However, this will take approximately a month to process.
+A permit system to ensure the safety of trekkers on the mountain.
 The climate on Ararat can be both spectacular and changeable; this clearly has safety implications.
 Our guides have the advantage of having spent their lives on and around the mountain.
 In addition, they are fully qualified and equipped to lead expeditions on the mountain as the regulations stipulate.

 This is an arduous trip and is not for everybody.
 Pre climb training is recommended and if you are starting from a reasonably good fitness base we can advise you on a fitness programme that would cover the period required for your permit to be approved.
 You can not simply throw yourself at Ararat; remember, the Turkish name for Ararat is ‘Mountain of Pain’ for a very good reason!
 You need to be able to walk 10-15 miles comfortably before you take this challenge on.